1. Home/

 • ✓Development of empirically grounded decarbonization targets and transformation pathways

-• ✓Robust assessment of transition risks and opportunities through well-founded scenario analyses
+• ✓Solid assessment of transition risks and opportunities through well-founded scenario analyses

 • ✓Support in integrating climate aspects into strategic decision-making processes